-Using MHCF resources to bring in new sources of funding for health improvement efforts in Montana.
+Using our resources to bring in new sources of funding for health improvement efforts in Montana

 Over the past several years, we have been leveraging our investments to help build health system capacity.
 We have provided grants, contracts, and many hours of staff time to help bring in new revenue to Montana organizations.
 Some examples of this work include:

-MHCF does not offer routine grant opportunities under this initiative, but we will consider inquiries for assistance on a case by case basis.
-MHCF assistance may come in the form of contracting with a grant writer to assist in the writing and submission of a grant application, by providing our own staff time to support the grant application, or, rarely, in grants to support preparatory activities for a large grant, such as initial data collection and planning.
+We do not offer routine grant opportunities under this initiative, but we will consider inquiries for assistance on a case by case basis.
+Assistance may come in the form of contracting with a grant writer to assist in the writing and submission of a grant application, by providing our own staff time to support the grant application, or, rarely, in grants to support preparatory activities for a large grant, such as initial data collection and planning.

 Requirements for this support include:

-- Your organization must meet MHCF’s general eligibility criteria.
+- Your organization must meet our general eligibility criteria.

-- The grant you wish to apply for must align with MHCF’s focus areas and priorities.
+- The grant you wish to apply for must align with our focus areas and priorities.

 - You must demonstrate support from your organizational leadership for the activities that would be funded by the grant you wish to pursue.